 In order to expand the opportunities for employees with disabilities to continue working for a long time with a sense of security and to work continuously in accordance with each employee's situation, we actively provide support for the improvement of the work environment, etc.

-Aichi Komaki No. 2 Farm was opened to create employment opportunities for people with disabilities and raise awareness of normalization within the company.
+Aichi Komaki Farm was opened to create employment opportunities for people with disabilities and raise awareness of normalization within the company.

 Six staff members with disabilities and two heads of the farm cultivate a variety of vegetables.
-In FY2024, we conducted normalization training for new employees in some areas.
+Since FY2024, we have been conducting normalization training for new employees in some areas.

 By deepening exchanges while learning about agricultural work from staff with disabilities, we are raising awareness and contributing to the promotion of normalization within the company.